NUInnovation/composite/README.md

 * install ruby and ror
 * udpdate/install required gems - note, opencv gem is quite difficult to work with
 * create the ror db
-* create an instagram developer account to get keys and secrets for api - note, depreciated
+* create an instagram developer account to get keys and secrets for api
 * use figaro gem to hide all developer secrets as environment variables
 * 'rails s' from project directory to start the project